 Students who have been admitted to the Graduate School at East Carolina University may enroll at other regionally accredited graduate-level institutions for course work which is applicable to their programs provided they have obtained advance permission from their college, school, or graduate program director and the dean of the Graduate School.
-Forms for permission to take course work elsewhere may be secured from the Graduate School office.
+Forms for permission to take course work elsewhere may be downloaded from the Graduate School Web site at www.ecu.edu/gradschool .
 Such transfer work is included in the 20 percent maximum application of such credit to degree programs.
-Transfer credit for short courses or workshops can be obtained only at the rate of I semester hour of credit for each calendar week of course attendance; concurrent enrollment in two or more short courses or workshops is not permitted.
+Transfer credit for short courses or workshops can be obtained only at the rate of 1 semester hour of credit for each calendar week of course attendance; concurrent enrollment in two or more short courses or workshops is not permitted.